stela2502/Singularity_Tutorial/docs/HowToSetUpAModule.md

 ### Breakdown of the Script

 <p style="text-indent: -1em; padding-left: 1em;">
 1. <b>Help Message</b>: The help message for this module can be accessed when users load the module.
 It provides a description of what the Singularity image contains, specifically a Python JupyterLab interface with both Python and R support.
+This is by the way wrong ;-)
 </p>
 ```lua
 help([[This module is an example Singularity Image providing  a 'naked' Python Jupyter Lab interface to both Python and R ]])